Historical fantasy: Classical fantasy

-Classical fantasy is a subgenre fantasy based on the Greek and Roman myths.
+Classical fantasy is a subgenre of historical fantasy based on the Greek and Roman myths.
 Symbolism from classical mythology is enormously influential on Western culture, but it was not until the 19th century that it was used in the context of literary fantasy.
 Richard Garnett (The Twilight of the Gods and Other Tales, 1888, revised 1903) and John Kendrick Bangs (Olympian Nights, 1902) used the Greek myths for satirical purposes.

 20th-century writers who made extensive use of the subgenre included John Erksine, who continued the satirical tradition of classical fantasy in such works as The Private Life of Helen of Troy (1925) and Venus, the Lonely Goddess (1949).
 Eden Phillpotts used Greek myths to make philosophical points in such fantasies as Pan and the Twins (1922) and Circe's Island (1925).
 Jack Williamson's The Reign of Wizardry (Unknown Worlds, 1940) is an adventure story based on the legend of Theseus.
 Several of Thomas Burnett Swann's novels draw on Greek and Roman myth, including Day of the Minotaur (1966).
 The Firebrand (1986) by Marion Zimmer Bradley and Olympic Games (2004) by Leslie What are both classical fantasy tales with feminist undertones.
 Guy Gavriel Kay who has made a career out of historical fantasy, set his two novels in The Sarantine Mosaic series in a parallel world heavily mirroring Justinian I's Byzantium.
+Assaph Mehr's Stories of Togas, Daggers, and Magic reimagine a world where Roman beliefs about magic are true, and has been described by Harry Turtledove as "Rome as the Romans themselves imagined it to be".